Virtual Tour of Memorial Places of Famous Indian Leaders in Delhi.

 The first Prime Minister of India, Late Pandit Jawaharlal Nehru helped to shape India on its right course.
 After independence, Nehru steered the future of the nation.
 A humble man who preferred peace over war, Shanti Vana is the picture-perfect memorial for him.
 Shanti Vanan translates to a quiet forest, which is the perfect depiction of the great man himself.

+Shakti Sthal is the memorial of the former Prime Minister of India, Late Indira Gandhi.
+Indira Gandhi is remembered as one of the most loved politicians.
+Shakti Sthal translates to the land of power which resonates with the personality of the former Prime Minister.
 This memorial is situated between Rajghat and Shanti Van, commemorating the death of Indira Gandhi on 31st October 1984 and her last rites were performed over here on 3rd November 1984.
-The tomb on her funeral spot is made of grey-red monolithic stone.

-It is founded in the Memoriam of Rajiv Gandhi.
-He was assassinated at Perumbatoor, 40-km away from Chennai at 10.00pm on 21st May 1991.
+Veer Bhoomi, the land of the brave, is the memorial of Late Rajiv Gandhi.
+6th Prime Minister of India.
+Assassinated at Perumbatoor, 40-km away from Chennai at 10.00 pm on 21st May 1991.
 His last rites were performed on 24th May over here.